Unmasking intimate partner violence

 - 6 manifestations of financial violence

-- 5 manifestation of intimate partner violence that target the victim's social network
+- 5 manifestations of intimate partner violence that target the victim's social network

 Bien que la violence conjugale touche majoritairement des femmes, elle peut aussi toucher les hommes et les personnes issues de la diversité sexuelle et de genre.
 Les services de SOS violence conjugale sont offerts à toutes les personnes touchées par la problématique.